heroiclabs/nakama-dotnet/src/NakamaSync/README.md

 ### Connecting and Match Hosting

-In order to use synchronized variables, you must create or join an enriched `IMatch` object called a `ISyncMatch`.
+In order to use synchronized variables, you must create or join an enriched `IMatch` implementation, `ISyncMatch`.
 Unlike `IMatch`, `ISyncMatch` will keep its presence list up-to-date as users join and leave. `ISyncMatch` is also host-aware.
 The creator will be the initial host.
 If the host leaves or you decide to manually set a new host, `ISyncMatch` will dispatch an `OnHostChangedEvent`.

 ```csharp